 More About Common Carrier Liability and Its Significance

-Under ordinary negligence principles, a person is only negligent if it owed a duty of “reasonable care”, and that duty had been breached causing damages like broken bones, a type of orthopaedic injury.
+Under ordinary negligence principles, a person is only negligent if it owed a duty of “reasonable care,” and that duty had been breached causing damages like broken bones, a type of orthopaedic injury.
 Sometimes a “reasonable” duty of care is hard to prove.
-But if a person is a common carrier, it owes a heightened duty of care, beyond an ordinary, “reasonable” duty.
-This makes it harder for the negligent tortfeasor to escape liability at summary judgment, which allows a jury to hear the matter.
+But if a person is a common carrier, it owes a heightened duty of attention, beyond an ordinary, “reasonable” duty.
+So this makes it harder for the negligent tortfeasor to escape liability for summary judgment, which allows a jury to hear the matter.

 Under state law, common carriers including limo companies may be required to have physical damage coverage, general liability coverage, worker’s compensation coverage, garage liability coverage, garage keeper’s legal liability coverage, excess/umbrella liability coverage, property coverage among others.

 Common Carriers must file evidence of insurance coverage in the state of California.
 Minimum limits vary by type of carrier and other factors.
-Evidence of coverage must be filed with the California Public Utilities Commission, or PUC.
-Any for-hire passenger carrier that has employee limo drivers or chauffeurs must also file evidence of worker’s compensation coverage by filing either a certificate of insurance (Commission form TL-938) or a certificate of consent to self-insure issued by the Department of Industrial Relations.
-Minimum insurance limits are available in the PUC general orders and can be seen in the General Orders, for example, General Order 115.
+Proof of coverage must get filed with the California Public Utilities Commission, or PUC.
+Any for-hire passenger carrier that has employee limo drivers or chauffeurs must also present evidence of worker’s compensation coverage by filing either a certificate of insurance (Commission form TL-938) or a certificate of consent to self-insure issued by the Department of Industrial Relations.
+Minimum coverage limits are available in the PUC general orders and can be seen in the General Orders, for example, General Order 115.

-California Limousines are Regulated By Several Government Agencies Depending on Intrastate or Interstate Regulations
+California Limousines Get Regulated By Several Government Agencies Depending on Intrastate or Interstate Regulations

-The DMV and PUC differentiate between ìPSGî and ìMTRî classes.
-Motor carriers of passengers are known as PSG regs, while Motor carriers of Property are called MTR.
+The DMV and PUC differentiate between “PSG” and “MTR” classes.
+Motor carriers of passengers are known as PSG regs, while Motor Carriers of Property are called MTR.
 Common Carriers go by the designations PSC– by passenger stage corporations, TCP– by charter-party carriers or Cal-T– by household goods carriers.
-This can be seen on vehicle bumpers and helps the CHP keep track of these differing types.
+Also, this can be seen on vehicle bumpers and helps the CHP keep track of these differing types.

 In most cases, passenger transport for hire must be approved and properly permitted by the PUC.
 Only several companies are exempt from this, including taxi and ambulance services, which are locally regulated, as seen in the Public Utilities Code Sections 226 and 5353.
 The PUC issues PSC permits/certificates and charter-party carrier/TCP permits/certificates.
 These are different from each other in many ways.
 A PSC allows transportation services to the general public on a fare basis.
 The PSC operator usually works a “fixed” route, with a regular schedule, such as airport shuttles.
 TCP charters, as most limos are, are usually prearranged and are exclusive and akin to a private party.
 These are also round trip, such as in wine tasting tours.

-An MC number is required for interstate transportation.
-Federal law mandates such a permit be issued before a limousine carrier can leave the jurisdiction of California, as often seen in trips to Las Vegas.
+An MC number is a requirement for interstate transportation.
+Federal law mandates such a permit get issued before a limousine carrier can leave the jurisdiction of California, as often seen on trips to Las Vegas.